jefferyfry/gcp-saas-bill/frontend-service/README.md

 * Session Key - A random character sequence for session encoding.
 * Cloud Commerce Procurement URL - This is the marketplace API url for querying and approving subscriptions.
 See [here](https://cloud.google.com/marketplace/docs/partners/commerce-procurement-api/reference/rest/).
 * Partner ID - This is the unique partner ID to include in posts.
+* FinishUrl - This is the url that the customer can go to after completing the signup.
+* FinishUrlTitle - This is the button title of the FinishUrl.
+* Test Mode - Runs the service in test mode and provides handlers /signupsaastest?acct=<acct> and /resetsaas?acct=<acct>.

 ### Configuration Precedence
 command-line options > environment variables